 #12 – Arpeggios: The Art of Broken Chords

-An arpeggio is basically a series of notes found in a chord which are played one after another.
+An arpeggio is basically a series of notes found in a chord that are played one after another.
 For this reason, they are sometimes called broken chords.

 #13 – Building Basic Triads On Your Guitar